Not One More Alabama

 coping strategies to integrate our losses into our everyday lives.

-• Registration: Taking Place online now On Eventbrite [https://hope-and-healing-grief-workshop.eventbrite.com]
+- Registration: Taking Place online beginning Aug 7 On Eventbrite https://Hopeandhealingworkshop2023.eventbrite.com

-Lodging will be available on a limited basis ranging from $60/room to $140/room.
+Lodging will be available on a limited basis ranging from $80/room to $140/room.
 Families can share rooms that will

 sleep from 1-6 people.
 Financial assistance is available if needed.
 To discuss this possibility, please email NOMA at